barcradio/runner_tracker_to_csv/README.md

 I would have liked to use the Share icon to select Pydroid3 to send it to `rt2bear100.py` directly, but I don't know how to make Pydroid3 appear as a choice in the Share menu yet.

+## Contact Information
+For questions or inquiries, you can reach out to the project maintainer:
+- Roger Brown
+- Email: rogerpbrown@gmail.com

+## License
+This work uses the MIT License.
+See [LICENSE](LICENSE) in this repository for details.